 Analog Technology for Creatives

-In her Time Management Course, Business Consultant and Creative Mònica Rodríguez Limia blew my mind with two simple principles, based on her own applied Neuroscience findings.
+In her Time Management Course, Business Consultant and Creative Mònica Rodríguez Limia blew my mind with two simple principles based on her Applied Neuroscience findings.

-Principle Number two: Creatives can think with their hands instead and avoid brain collapse from overwhelming saturation.
+Principle Number Two: Creatives can alternatively think with their hands and avoid their brains to collapse from informational overwhelming.

-Creatives can use analog technology to deal with intangible and complex planning processes and finally get to execute their projects.
+The good news is that creatives can use analog technology to deal with abstract and complex planning processes, thus freeing headspace to take action and execute their projects.

-And what’s analog technology?
-Well, is tangible material and the use of your hands and mind: paper, handwriting, post-its, rulers, colored pencils, journals, and notebooks to organize time, planning projects, keep track of goals and even strategize.
+And what’s a good definition of analog technology?
+I see it as the use of tangible means to process information.
+Examples include using your hands and mind through paper, handwriting, post-its, rulers, colored pencils, journals, and notebooks to organize time, plan projects, keep track of goals, and even strategize.

 Analog technology is like Earthing; it helps us connect with our soft animal and earthly senses.
 Taking a few minutes to handmade the lines in your weekly agenda, feeling the textures, manipulating, drawing, organizing, and writing your ideas in colorful post-its gets you to a place of reassurance from where you can then produce that work you wanted.